 Beagle Feeding Schedule by Age

-| Life Stage | Meals Per Day | Notes |
+| Life Stage | Meals Per Day | Best Feeding Routine |

 |---|---|---|

-| Puppy (2–6 months) | 3–4 meals | Supports growth and energy |
+| Puppy, 2–6 months | 3–4 meals | Small meals spread through the day to support growth and energy |

-| Puppy (6–12 months) | 2–3 meals | Slowly reduce meal count |
+| Puppy, 6–12 months | 2–3 meals | Gradually reduce meal frequency as growth slows |

-| Adult Beagle | 2 meals | Best for weight control |
+| Adult Beagle | 2 meals | Morning and evening meals work best for weight control |

-| Senior Beagle | 2 smaller meals | Easier on digestion |
+| Senior Beagle | 2 smaller meals | Smaller meals may be easier on digestion and appetite changes |

 Portion control tips for Beagle owners